Red Sophia gives up fighting by the time she marries Cerebus.

 Uncanny Valley: Sheshep Ankh.
 He looks perfectly human, until you notice that his feet only have three toes.
-Also, in the author's notes for the phonebook of The Last Day, Sim revealed that he purposely played around with some of the lighting and furniture in Cerebus' bedroom during his talk with Sheshep to give the hint to anyone that noticed that there was something very wrong about Sheshep.
+Also, in the author's notes for the phonebook of The Last Day, Sim noted that he purposely played around with some of the lighting and furniture in Cerebus' bedroom during his talk with Sheshep to give the hint to anyone that noticed that there was something very wrong about Sheshep.

 Red Sophia tearfully talks to Cerebus about their marital problems, not in the least bit noticing that Cerebus is in some kind of magical trance and has his head in a glowing sphere.

 What Do You Mean, It's Not for Kids?: Don't let the funny animal on most of the covers fool you.
 The first two phonebooks might be appropriate for teens, but gory violence, nudity, graphic sexual material, and other frankly "adult" themes run throughout the rest of the story arcs, not to mention the more controversial material.